 Comprehensive Overview

 The historical context of donkey breeding provides additional insight into understanding gestation.
 Donkeys have been domesticated for thousands of years, primarily for their use as working animals in agriculture and transportation.
 Over time, breeders have selectively bred donkeys for specific traits such as size, strength, and temperament.
-However, detailed records of gestation lengths were not always meticulously kept, making precise historical data somewhat limited.
+Still, detailed records of gestation lengths were not always meticulously kept, making precise historical data somewhat limited.
 Modern breeding practices, with advancements in veterinary science and reproductive technology, now allow for more accurate tracking and management of donkey pregnancies.

 Essential concepts related to donkey gestation include understanding the different stages of fetal development.
 The first trimester is characterized by rapid embryonic growth and the formation of major organs.
+In the final trimester, the foal gains significant weight and prepares for birth.
 The second trimester involves the development of the foal's musculoskeletal system and the growth of its coat.
-In the final trimester, the foal gains significant weight and prepares for birth.
 Proper nutrition and prenatal care during each of these stages are vital to ensure the foal's healthy development.
 This involves providing a balanced diet rich in vitamins, minerals, and protein, as well as ensuring the jenny has access to fresh water and adequate exercise.

 Trends and Latest Developments